Hyundai Kia Airbag Light Staying On: Meaning, Causes, & Troubleshooting

 The airbag module continuously monitors all the components that make up the airbag system.
-If the SRS module detects a sensor failure or high resistance to any of the sensors while the vehicle power supply is on, the system stores a fault code in the SRS Control Unit.
+If the SRS module detects a sensor failure or high resistance to any sensors while the vehicle power supply is on, the system stores a fault code in the SRS Control Unit.
 Once the airbag module detects a fault, it will warn the driver by illuminating the SRS / Airbag warning light on the instrument cluster.
-That's how you, the driver know there is a problem with your airbag system.
-These codes can be retrieved and cleared with the Hyundai GDS scanner or an advanced OBD2 scanner, as described in this article.
+That’s how you, the driver know there is a problem with your airbag system.
+As described in this article, these codes can be retrieved and cleared with the Hyundai GDS scanner or an advanced OBD2 scanner.

-If the airbag light never comes on, check the fuses under the dash.
-In the fuse box, you will see a 15A fuse dedicated to the Airbag or A/Bag.
-Inspect this fuse and replace if necessary.
+Check the fuses under the dash if the airbag light never comes on.
+You will see a 15A fuse dedicated to the Airbag or A/Bag in the fuse box.
+Inspect this fuse and replace it if necessary.

 Why is my Hyundai Airbag Light Flashing?

-If the airbag light on your Hyundai is flashing that is because the airbag module (SRSCM - SRS Control module1) is either defective, isn't programmed correctly or it has been replaced but not programmed.
+If the airbag light on your Hyundai is flashing, that is because the airbag module (SRSCM – SRS Control module1) is either defective, isn’t programmed correctly, or has been replaced but not programmed.
 When you install a new Hyundai airbag module, you need to perform variant coding.
 You will need to take your Hyundai to the dealer or a specialized auto repair shop that can complete variant coding on your airbag module.

 Show Airbag Fault Codes